Choose a Trustee

 - Honestly evaluate if you are the best choice to be your trustee.
 Someone else may truly do a better job than you, especially in investing your assets.

-- Name someone to be co-trustee with you now.
+- Name someone to be a co-trustee with you now.
 This would eliminate the time a successor would need to become knowledgeable about your trust, your assets, and the needs and personalities of your beneficiaries.
 It would also let you evaluate if the co-trustee is the right choice to manage the trust in your absence.

 - Evaluate your trustee candidates carefully and realistically.

 - If you are considering a professional or corporate trustee, talk to several.
 Compare their services, investment returns, and fees.

 We can help you select, educate, and advise your successor trustees so they will have the support and know what to do next to carry out your wishes.
 Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).